ajtack/riak-cpp/README.markdown

  * Get a value
  * Delete a key
  * Store a value (NB! only after an explicit Fetch on the same object reference)
+ * Roll-Your-Own connection pooling (a default is provided)

 In addition, the following are supported: